Band on the Run: 50th anniversary edition

 A 50th anniversary edition of the album was released on 2 February 2024.
 The US version of the album, with "Helen Wheels" included, was "cut at half speed using a high-resolution transfer of the original master tapes from 1973 at Abbey Road Studios, London".
 Additionally, in promotion of the anniversary, "a second LP of previously unreleased "underdubbed" mixes of the songs" was released.
 The "underdubbed" mixes are rough mixes prepared by engineer Geoff Emerick on 14 October 1973, before the final mixes with Tony Visconti's orchestrations added to the tracks.
 The 50th anniversary also included streaming versions of the "Underdubbed Mixes" and a Dolby Atmos mix by Giles Martin and Steve Orchard of the full US version of the album.

+Reviewing the 50th anniversary edition, Stephen Thomas Erlewine rated it a 9.0/10 in Pitchfork.
+He said that the "underdubbed" mixes have "instructive value"; the tracks feel incomplete without vocals and Tony Visconti's orchestrations, but "nevertheless capture how Wings interacted as a band".
+He also noted how the mixes emphasise the importance of Linda McCartney and Laine's contributions.
+He ultimately described Band on the Run as Paul McCartney's "most consequential post-Beatles record, if not necessarily his best".